ankit49/groupChat/README.md

    ```

    This will concurrently start the server and the client.

+   **On First run** - It will automatically create an Admin user with credentials that can be used for first login.:
+   - Email : admin@admin.com
+   - Pass : admin

-3. To run the API test cases, execute the following command in the `server` directory:
+4. To run the API test cases, execute the following command in the `server` directory:
    ```
    npm run test
    ```